soitun/cardano-sl/docs/how-to/deploy-cluster.md

 For example you want to deploy release branch with smaller `k`, then you must create new branch based on this release one and modify `devnet` configuration in `lib/configuration.yaml` in this branch.
-Sometimes you will need to create your own configuration, however, most likely it will be enough to modify existed `devnet` configuration.
+Sometimes you will need to create your own configuration, however, most likely it will be enough to modify existing `devnet` configuration.
 Then you should push your branch on github.

 ### Creation of tmux session